wwatson4506/UsbMscFat/README.md

 Examples:
 - benchUSB.ino     Test USB drive read and write speeds.
 - CardInfoUSB.ino  Get USB drive information.
 - copyFilesUSB.ino Copy a 32Meg file between USB drives and both SDIO and External SD cards.
-The file named '32MEGfile.dat' is supplied in the 'extras' folder. copy it to one of the storage devices.
+                   The file named '32MEGfile.dat' is supplied in the 'extras' folder.
+                   Copy it to one of the storage devices.
 You can then use that to copy between the different storage devices.
 - copyFile.ino     Demonstrates copying, renameing and deleteing a text file.